tee-lab/cohesion-in-collective-motion/README.md

 ### Simulation video

 Similar to as explained above, to see the collective motion of agents for averaging type model, run the code `simulate.m` in the folder `figures`.
-Make sure that you load `n_at.mat` in `line 8`.
+Make sure that you load `n_at.mat`.
 Variables are defined within the code and can be changed accordingly.

 ## Minimal model